telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-docx-and-rtf.md

 ---
 title: Export to DOCX and RTF
-page_title: Export to DOCX and RTF | UI for ASP.NET AJAX Documentation
+page_title: Export to DOCX and RTF | RadEditor for ASP.NET AJAX Documentation
 description: Export to DOCX and RTF
 slug: editor/functionality/import-and-export/export-to-docx-and-rtf
 tags: export,to,docx,and,rtf